runwiththerhythm/gig_vault/README.md

 Consider adding screenshots of your Projects Board(s), Issues (open and closed), and Milestone tasks.

-[GitHub Projects](https://www.github.com/runwiththerhythm/gig_vault/projects) served as an Agile tool for this project.
-Through it, EPICs, User Stories, issues/bugs, and Milestone tasks were planned, then subsequently tracked on a regular basis using the Kanban project board.
+[GitHub Projects](https://www.github.com/runwiththerhythm/gig_vault/projects) served as an Agile management tool for this project.
+Through it, User Stories, issues/bugs and tasks were planned, then subsequently tracked on a regular basis using the Kanban project board.

 ![screenshot](documentation/gh-projects.png)